WalletConnect/walletconnect-specs/docs/specs/clients/notify/truth-diagram.md

 - Update subscription
 - Delete subscription

-TODO: list and create are on public req topic, update and delete are on private req topic

 It involves using a public request topic to send the message, and a generated response topic unique per caller.

 The third topic notify uses is the notification topic for sending notifications exclusively, and this topic is retrieved via "List subscriptions` above.